fszymaniak/MangopayQaApiChallenge/README.md

 ## How to setup the tests

-### Create local repository
+### Create a local repository
-Choose the local repository directory and open git bash or cmd.
+Choose the local repository directory and open git bash or cmd. <br>
-Please clone the repo using git clone command
+Please clone the repo using the git clone command <br>
 `git clone https://github.com/fszymaniak/MangopayQaApiChallenge.git`

 ### Secrets
-In order to properly run the tests you have to provide cliend Id and client password (API key).
+To properly run the tests, you must provide the client ID and client password (API key). <br>
-If you do not have there please check first prerequisites' bullet point in the [Postman Introduction page.](https://docs.mangopay.com/postman#introduction)
+If you do not have it, please check the bullet point for the first prerequisites on the [Postman Introduction page.](https://docs.mangopay.com/postman#introduction)

 If you have both valid credentials you can update them in the appsettings.json or override using secrets.json.